AdsanTheGreat/org-social-lib-rs/README.md

 ### Optional Features
 - `fetch` (default) - Enables asynchronous network fetching using `reqwest` and `tokio`.
 Disable it for fully offline builds (for example when targeting WASM environments without networking support).
+- `serialize` - Enables serde-based serialization for profiles and posts when you need to export them to external formats.
+Tokens and blocks are not serialized.
 - `autotokenize` - Automatically parse post content into tokens and blocks when creating or modifying posts.
 Disabled by default for performance reasons (and it's not always needed to tokenize everything).
 If disabled, the `parse_content()` method has to be called manually to parse the content.

 ## Quick Start